opengauss-mirror/openGauss-third_party/README.md

 See the following command to build opensources to generate binarylibs directory which is used when building openGauss-server.
-After you git clone this reposity, git lfs pull is needed.
 We assume that you already have autoconf, gcc, gcc-c++ installed.
 Before you build our binarylibs, the following is required:
 ```